 - 1. Healthcare staff will assist Sisters in getting into wheelchairs and apply necessary belts.
 If the belt needs to be adjusted or removed, ask nursing staff for assistance. - 2.
 Before moving a Sister in a wheelchair, be sure her feet are securely on the footrests, and her arms and hands are not extending over the sides of the armrests.
 It is safest if the Sister's hands are on her lap, with her elbows kept close to her body. - 3.
 Ensure that all blankets and other objects are safely tucked in with nothing sticking out beyond the arm rests. - 4.
 Tell the Sister before you move her so she is prepared. - 5.
 When pushing a wheelchair, go slowly at all times, especially when entering doorways and elevators and avoid quick turns. - 6.
 Lock the wheelchair on both sides when the Sister will be sitting in one place. - 7.
 Enter elevators by pulling the wheelchair backwards onto the elevator. - 8.
 Exit elevators by backing out whenever possible.
 This means turning the wheelchair around on the elevator.
 It is best if the large wheels to the rear of the chair go through the door first, whether entering or exiting the elevator. - 9.
 When going down an incline, pull the wheelchair backwards down the incline.
 When going up an incline, push the wheelchair up, e.g., with the Sister facing the incline. - 10.
-When taking a Sister in a wheelchair off the Healthcare Unit, report to the Healthcare staff the name of the Sister you are taking. - 11.
-When returning a Sister to the Healthcare Unit, report to the Healthcare staff the name of the Sister returned. - 12.
 Never remove a Sister from a wheelchair.
 Call a nursing care staff member for help if a Sister wants to get out of her wheelchair.